db-ok/SofleChocWireless/README.md

 - Changed the microcontroller pin connected to the RGB LED data line

 ## Encoder Support
-The PCB supports a rotary encoder or a Choc switch in the same location on either or both halves.
-It's possible to install Mill-Max sockets for the encoder pins, allowing for hot-swapping the rotary encoder.
-In the same position, it's also possible to install Mill-Max sockets for the Choc switch pins.
-It's also possible to leave out any Mill-Max sockets and hard-solder either a rotary encoder or a Choc switch into either side (or both).
+The PCB supports a rotary encoder or a Choc switch in the same location on either half, and *either one can use Mill-Max sockets*.
+If you don't want to use Mill-Max sockets, you can hard-solder either a rotary encoder or a Choc switch into either side.

 *Rotary encoder support on the peripheral side is dependent on firmware, but there are some PRs in the ZMK repository that will reportedly support encoders on both sides of a split keyboard, although it is not officially supported by ZMK.*

-With the Mill-Max sockets installed in the encoder/choc switch combination footprint, this enables hot-swapping of encoder to Choc switch or vice versa on either half.

-If hot-swapping is not required, the encoder or switch can also be soldered in as usual.
-If planning to install the Choc switch in this location, it's highly recommended to use the Mill-Max sockets for the Choc switch pin connections, as soldering a Choc switch here will not allow for removing the top plate, which would normally be possible with a fully hot-swap socketed board.
 ## Display Support
 The PCB supports either a 4-pin OLED screen commonly found on DIY keyboards, or the 5-pin [nice!view](https://nicekeyboards.com/docs/nice-view/) low power usage display.